 Marmarth is a tiny city located in the state of North Dakota.
 With a population of 97 people and just one neighborhood, Marmarth is the 124th largest community in North Dakota.
-Much of the housing stock in Marmarth was built prior to World War II, making it one of the older and more historic cities in the country.
+Marmarth has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Marmarth, you'll notice that it is more blue-collar than most other communities in America.
-45.95% of Marmarth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Marmarth is a blue-collar town, with 45.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marmarth is a city of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Marmarth who work in maintenance occupations (16.22%), healthcare (13.51%), and farm management occupations (10.81%).

 Another important characteristic of Marmarth is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-Because of many things, Marmarth is a great place for families with children to consider.
-First of all, many other families with children live here, making Marmarth a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Marmarth has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Marmarth is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Marmarth’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Marmarth is worth considering.